TimurSubasic/CampMate/README.md

    npm install
    ```

-2. Create .env.local
+2. Create .env.local<br>

-   Copy from our
+   Copy from our LaTeX doc
-   LaTeX doc

 3. Start the app